 Can I buy whatever crypto I want or are my choices limited?

 You’re free to buy whatever cryptocurrencies you want.
 You are not just limited to bitcoin and Ethereum.
+Once you deposit your funds through an exchange, you’re free to move the funds around in different block chains and DeFi projects and invest in whatever protocol or token you like.

 Can I buy NFTs with my solo 401k?